YES! IT'S TIME! - Place 2018 bee orders NOW!

 Our speaker will be talking about CATCHING SWARMS

-the Senior Center of Placerville.
-All our meetings and classes will be held here in the future unless otherwise announced.
+Come as early as 3:30 or even 3:00 and talk with fellow beekeepers before the meeting starts at 4:00 pm.
+Please arrive before meeting starts so we can start on time.
+Our meetings are held at the Senior Center 937 Spring St. Placerville.
 To get there, take Hwy 50 and turn at the light onto Bedford (left going east, right going west).
 Keep left onto Spring St. (Hwy 49) go thru the stop sign then turn left on Tunnel St, right on Robin Ct.
-The door to enter has WIC over the door.
-Our signs will be out to help locate us.
+The door to enter has "WIC" over the door.

 Next Board Meeting February 15, 5:30-7pm